18 November 2020

 In 2001, during those turbulent times following the fall of the Twin Towers, one of the head firefighters climbed onto a fire engine, removed his helmet and asked his colleagues to do the same: “We lost a lot of people today.
 They deserve a moment of silence”, he said.
 A simple and unexpected gesture that helped everyone feel closer and understood in their suffering.
 It was a gesture that helped them to return to work with more energy than they had before.

-1) The ability to recognize other people’s needs and prioritize them.
-It’s about consciously deciding to not ignore any signs of mental strain, but rather to look for them, training our empathy muscles.
-It’s not a coincidence that all humans have the ability to be empathetic: after all, our species uses empathy to survive, as nobody can go it alone.
+It’s about consciously deciding to not ignore any signs of mental strain.
+Instead, it’s about looking for them, training our empathy muscles.
+It’s not a coincidence that all humans have the ability to be empathetic.
+After all, our species uses empathy to survive, as nobody can go it alone.
 So it’s a decision to slow down where necessary to wait for those who were left behind.
 It’s about deciding to be patient.

 Instead we need to create territories where people feel safe enough to express themselves and regain possession of their emotional energy and heal themselves: it’s the energy that isolation crushes.
 When you unleash this energy, you unleash power!